 Overview of South Carolina Taxes

-South Carolina has a progressive income tax.
-The state has some of the lowest property and gas taxes in the nation.
-South Carolina’s total sales tax (state and local) ranks in the top 20 in the U.S.
+South Carolina has a progressive income tax and some of the lowest property taxes in the nation.
+South Carolina’s total sales tax (state and local) is higher than 60% of states.

 Have Questions About Your Taxes?